Víkar in Faroe Islands

 The church in Viðareiði.
 The church lies next to the seaside.

 Some attractions such as the Vestmanna Sea Cliffs are inaccessible in March as boat tours start later in the season.
-All villages on the larger main islands are accessible so make sure to visit settlements such as Tjørnuvík on Streymoy island and Gásadalur on Vágar island.
+All villages on the larger main islands are accessible so make sure to visit settlements such as Tjørnuvík on Streymoy Island and Gásadalur on Vágar Island.

 What’s the weather like in the Faroe Islands in March?